ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-multicontainer-app-deploy.md

 This section goes through the process of deploying a [demo application][multi-demo] consisting of several components, each running in its own container.

+Please see the [application README][multi-demo-readme] for a description of the different components, and how they connect.
+You can also run the application locally via docker-compose to confirm that it works as it should.

+## Running in the Kubernetes Cluster

 In the [Cloud Platform][cloudplatform] kubernetes cluster, the application will be set up like this:

 <img src="{{ "images/multi-container-k8s.png" | relative_url }}" />